Vorkharium/vorkharium.github.io/_posts/2025-28-01-Deepseek-R1-with-Docker-and-Open-WebUI.md

 ### 1. Download Ollama
 - Visit the Ollama website: [https://ollama.com](https://ollama.com).
 - Download the version for your operating system, in this guide I will be using Windows: [https://ollama.com/download](https://ollama.com/download).
 - Open the installer and complete the installation process.
 A PowerShell window will appear once the process is completed.
-Note: Do not enter "ollama run llama3.2" unless you really want to install llama3.2, which is a different AI model than Deepseek R1.
+Note: Do not enter "ollama run llama3.2" unless you really want to install llama3.2, which is a different AI model than DeepSeek R1.

 ![](/images/ollama_1.png)

 ### 2. Install an AI Model:
 - After installing Ollama, you can use PowerShell to download and install AI models.
-For example, to install Deepseek R1 (8B), use the following command in PowerShell:
+For example, to install DeepSeek R1 (8B), use the following command in PowerShell:

 ```shell
 ollama run deepseek-r1:8b